micmejia/bible-dump/AMPC/Hebrews/Heb 9.md

-How much more surely shall the blood of Christ, Who [^b]by virtue of [His] eternal Spirit [His own preexistent [^c]divine personality] has offered Himself as an unblemished sacrifice to God, purify our consciences from dead works _and_ lifeless observances to serve the [ever] living God?
+How much more surely shall the blood of Christ, Who by virtue of [His] eternal Spirit [His own preexistent divine personality] has offered Himself as an unblemished sacrifice to God, purify our consciences from dead works _and_ lifeless observances to serve the [ever] living God?